Kimxbzheng/CaT/README.md

 * R package (precrec 0.14.4, reticulate 1.34.0)

 ## Getting started
 1.Use Anaconda to create a Python virtual environment.
-Here, we will create a Python 3.7 environment named `test`:
+Here, we will create a Python 3.7 environment named `scCaT`:

 ```cmd
 conda create -n scCaT python=3.7.12